-If the Rye Police Department picks up a loose dog, it is generally brought to Woodes Kennels.
+If the Rye Police Department picks up a loose dog, it is generally brought to New Hampshire SPCA.
 If the dog has a license affixed to the collar (as required by State Law), officers may try to contact the owner before taking it into custody.
 If the dog is brought to the kennel, the owner will need to complete an animal release form at the police department first, before picking up the dog.
 If it is after business hours, the owner must wait until the next business day until the kennel is open.
 The dog owner may be subject to a summons, especially if there are prior offenses.

 I have lost my pet, what should I do?

 If you have lost your pet, you should contact the Rye Police Department in case someone has reported it found.
-You should also contact Woodes Kennels to see if the Rye Police Department or another citizen has turned it in.
-Also contact the New Hampshire SPCA.
-Their website has many tips for protecting and training your pet, as well as a bulletin board for lost/ found pets.
+You could also contact New Hampshire SPCA to see if the Rye Police Department or another citizen has turned it in.

 Does the Rye Police Department pick up any animals other than dogs?